-Pico de Orizaba is an inactive stratovolcano located on the southern edge of the Mexican Plateau.
-The volcano, also known as Citlaltépetl, has been dormant since 1846 however, it is not considered extinct.
-Pico de Orizaba National Park includes the volcano along with Sierra Negra, an extinct volcano to the southwest.
+Pico de Orizaba is an inactive stratovolcano on the southern edge of the Mexican Plateau.
+It is home to the largest glacier in Mexico, Gran Glaciar Norte.
+Pico de Orizaba National Park protects the volcano and the surrounding area.

 Pico de Orizaba

-Pico de Orizaba is an inactive stratovolcano located on the southern edge of the Mexican Plateau, approximately 100 km (60 mi) east of the city of Puebla, on the border between the Mexican states of Veracruz and Puebla.
-The volcano, also known as Citlaltépetl, has been dormant since 1846 however, it is not considered extinct.
+Pico de Orizaba is an inactive stratovolcano located on the southern edge of the Mexican Plateau, approximately 100 km (60 mi) east of Puebla, on the border between the Mexican states of Veracruz and Puebla.
+The volcano, also known as Citlaltépetl, has been dormant since 1846; however, it is not considered extinct.

 Rising 5,675 m (18,620 ft) above sea level on the eastern end of the Trans-Mexican Volcanic Belt that extends east-west across the country, Pico de Orizaba is both the highest peak in Mexico and the tallest volcano in North America.

 The last eruption of Pico de Orizaba took place in 1846.
-Geologists continue to investigate the potential hazards associated with a renewal of activity.
+However, geologists continue to investigate the potential hazards associated with a renewal of activity.

 In 1839, Henri Galeotti was the first European to explore the volcano but did not hike to the summit.
 During the American occupation of Mexico in 1848, two American soldiers were the first known hikers to reach the summit.

-The mountain, as part of the Sierra Madre Oriental, forms a barrier between the coastal plains of the Gulf of Mexico and the Mexican Plateau.
 The volcano blocks moisture and influences the climate of central Mexico.
-The states of Veracruz and Puebla both depend on Pico de Orizaba for supplying fresh water.
+The states of Veracruz and Puebla depend on Pico de Orizaba to supply fresh water.
 The largest river originating from the volcano is the Jamapa River.

 - Gran Glaciar Norte